 The planning time horizon (short, middle, or long) determines the choice of strategy.
 This includes selecting a forecasting method, planning techniques, tools, and a financial evaluation method.
 Once the project objective is defined, various alternatives can be formulated.
 In the case of port projects, these can relate to the various port layouts, infrastructure designs, or the complete master plan.
 Scenarios play an important role in this step of APP.
 The alternatives are defined based on numerous assumptions.

 Step 2: Identify load-bearing and vulnerable assumptions underlying each alternative plan

 In this step, the crucial load-bearing and vulnerable assumptions are identified.
 This requires an assessment of the consequences of failures.
-Identification of vulnerable assumptions involves thinking about the future, looking for plausible developments that could occur in the lifetime of the plan in question and could cause it to fail.
+Identification of vulnerable assumptions involves thinking about the future and looking for plausible developments that could occur in the lifetime of the plan in question that could cause it to fail.
 If development is favorable to the plan, it is called an opportunity.
 Otherwise, the development is called a vulnerability.
 These vulnerabilities and opportunities are dealt with in subsequent steps.

 Step 3: Increase the flexibility and robustness of each alternative

 This step is based on determining the actions to be taken in response to the vulnerabilities and opportunities identified in the previous step.
 There are two basic ways of preparing a plan for vulnerabilities and opportunities, either by taking action early or by preparing actions in advance that can be taken in the future.
 The framework identifies multiple reactions to two alternatives, namely shaping, mitigating, hedging, or seizing:

 - A shaping action either reduces or changes the vulnerability.

 - A mitigating action is taken to reduce the adverse effects.